-The SFRA has informed the Draft Plan and the SEA, although not all of the SFRA recommendations have been integrated into the Plan - see Section 7.5.
+The SFRA has informed the Plan and the SEA, although, on foot of a decision by Council on 28th February 2012, one of the SFRA recommendations has not been integrated into the Plan - see Section 7.4.

 The above descriptions identify a number of sensitivities with regard to the status of water bodies within Athy Town.
 There are environmental problems in Athy with regard to water quality which have the potential for significant adverse impact upon human health, drinking water supplies, biodiversity and flora and fauna.